Recognition of same-sex unions in Japan: Partnership certification system

-Several jurisdictions have also established a "partnership familyship system" (パートナーシップ・ファミリーシップ制度, pātonāshippu famirīshippu seido), which also recognises the children and in-laws of same-sex couples, and allows partners to make medical decisions for their children, and to pick them up at schools and kindergartens (whereas previously only the biological parent was allowed to pick up the child).
-Some registries have also been extended to opposite-sex couples who do not wish to marry.
+Several jurisdictions have also established a "partnership familyship system" (パートナーシップ・ファミリーシップ制度, pātonāshippu famirīshippu seido), which also recognises the children and in-laws of same-sex couples.
+This allows partners to make medical decisions for their children, and to pick them up at schools and kindergartens (whereas previously only the biological parent was allowed to pick up the child).
+Some registries have also been extended to opposite-sex couples.
 In May 2024, the city of Ōmura registered a same-sex couple, Keita Matsuura and Yutaro Fujiyama, as partners under the same address.
 Initially, the city had offered to register Fujiyama as Matsuura's relative, but after discussions, it decided to register him like a husband, a move labelled as "groundbreaking".
 Despite the registration not being the same as legal marriage, Matsuura said he was "surprised and very happy".
 "I think it's a groundbreaking decision — a step further than the non-legally-binding partnership system.
 I hope this will bring more practical benefits to same-sex couples, and will be a step towards legalizing same-sex marriage", he said.
 On 1 November 2024, Nakano and Setagaya wards in Tokyo announced that—like opposite-sex couples in common-law marriages—same-sex couples would be listed as "unregistered husbands" or "unregistered wives" on their residence registries.

 On April 1, 2024, the governments of Osaka, Kyoto and Hyōgo prefectures established the Partnership System Inter-Municipality Collaboration Network (パートナーシップ制度自治体間連携ネットワーク, pātonāshippu seido jichitai-kan renkei nettowāku) as a common mutual agreement through which signatory jurisdictions, including prefectures, cities, towns and villages, may recognize and process each other's partnership registries for purposes of travel or relocation.
 By October 23, 2024, 17 additional prefectures (Aichi, Akita, Aomori, Fukui, Fukuoka, Gifu, Gunma, Ibaraki, Mie, Nara, Niigata, Ōita, Saga, Shiga, Toyama, Wakayama and Yamagata) and 150 cities, towns and villages had announced their registries' accession to the network agreement.

-Recognition of common-law couples

-Since March 19, 2021, the Supreme Court of Japan has held that common-law marriages may exist between same-sex couples.
-On March 26, 2024, the Supreme Court overturned a lower-court decision, finding that a man whose same-sex partner was murdered was entitled to the same benefits granted to bereaved family members and classifying the relationship as a common-law marriage.

-On June 11, 2024, following the Supreme Court's decision, the Parliamentary League for Considering LGBT Issues petitioned the cabinet to administratively apply provisions in statute regarding common-law marriages to same-sex couples.
-In January 2025, Minister Junko Mihara announced that 24 national laws regarding common-law marriages would be applied to same-sex couples, while 131 others would be subject to further review.
-On October 3, nine further laws regarding common-law marriages were extended to same-sex couples, while excluding 120 others.